A powerful, heavy, and athletic dog, the Tibetan Mastiff is built to combine strength and agility.

 The Tibetan Mastiff’s Diet

 Try to give your Tibetan Mastiff natural healthy food rather than packed food.
-You can make a vegetable soup without salt and spices.
+You can make vegetable soup without salt and spices.
 Serve it with rice or chapati.

 If you want to feed your dog aside from vegetables, make a soup with good meat.